w3c/wai-coga/guide/helpful/complex-information.md

 ## User Story

 *!
 This needs some work.
-1st is vague (what is 'complex').
+1st is vague (what is 'complex') and might as well be dropped.
 Others should probably be split to keep the section singular. !*

 - I can understand complex content as contextually-relevant graphs, pictures and tables are provided to supplement it
 - I can understand complex tables or graphs as extra help is provided to explain the important features
 - I can understand a multi stage process as help is provided for all stages and the sequence to be followed

-## Intent

-WCAG provides a number of Success Criteria related to providing help and effective presentation mechanisms.
-The intent of this pattern is to build on these to ensure help is used to effectively support a user in understanding more complex content.

-Users should be able understand the content they find and successfully complete any tasks it describes without requiring further external assistance.
-If content is sufficiently complex then it may be inaccessible without the provision of additional supporting help designed to minimize the need to ask for assistance.

-Users are likely to find more complex content accessible when help is provided through additional explanatory text, pictures, graphs or tables.

-Complex graphs or data tables may not be correctly understood by users unless the key features are clearly explained.

-When reading content that explains a multistep process the user may require additional help for the entire sequence as well as each individual step.
-This will ensure the user fully understands each step and also how to progress from one to the next.

 ## What To Do

 Provide additional help content that explains any complex information, data and processes.
 It may be provided in various forms, for example:

 - Text "asides" providing explanation and help
-- Popup on hover explanations of keywords.
 - A supporting chart or graph to illuminate text content
 - A guide to interpreting data in a chart or graph
 - A supplemental table – as long as it is not itself complex
 - A flow chart of steps in a process
+- Popup on hover explanations of keywords - possibly linked to a glossary

+## Examples

+The explanation of a medical procedure and success rate statistics is amplified though the use of a additional text aside, pictures along with a graph and table.

+A graph and data table of sales figures has the key features related to the content are clearly explained.

+The multi step process for applying for a visa is made made easier to use by adding flow chart of all the steps that is always visible.
+Each step in the flowchart has links to extra help and the current step is clearly highlighted.

+## How It Helps

+The intent of this Pattern is to build on WCAG Success Criteria on presenting help to ensure help is used to effectively support a user in understanding more complex content.

+Users should be able understand the content they find and successfully complete described tasks without requiring further external assistance.
+If content is sufficiently complex then it may be inaccessible without the provision of additional supporting help.

 ## More details